 The warranty options for gas ranges are NOT something you should dismiss out of hand — a few hundred dollars at the time of purchase can save you thousands over the next several years in repairs and replacements.

 Be sure to assess risk levels for the ranges you’re considering and purchase a warranty or repair plan appropriate for the level of risk your purchase entails.

-Alternately, purchase a range that’s reliable and durable -- even if a cheaper range plus a warranty is cheaper, it might not be worth the hassle of having to call someone.
+Alternately, purchase a range that’s reliable and durable — even if a cheaper range plus a warranty is more affordable, it might not be worth the hassle of having to call someone out to repair.